danpersa/tech.zalando.com/posts/2015-03-25-how-zalando-used-bayesian-statistics-to-find-free-money.rst

  * A reliable way to know the accuracy of our estimations

 And most importantly: our warehouse workers can now focus on getting your fashion to you as quickly as possible.
-That isn't just free money--that's priceless.
+That's priceless.

 If you liked this post, be sure to read (and like) `the next article <../posts/you-too-can-find-free-money-the-details-of-the-bayesian-model.html>`_ with all the great mathematical details of our Bayesian model.